 - Adverse global economic conditions, including increasing energy prices, could have an adverse effect on the Group's business. - The Group is subject to macroeconomic and industry risks. - Disruptions in the Group's supply chain may adversely affect the Group's financial performance. - The Group depends on third-party suppliers for the procurement of raw materials for its manufacturing processes. - The Group is exposed to fluctuating raw material prices. - The Group is subject to risks associated with its international operations, including risks related to armed conflicts. - The Group is exposed to the risk of changes in foreign exchange rates. - The Group may face customer credit risk. - The Group's growth depends in part on the timely development and commercialization, and customer acceptance, of new and improved products based on technological innovation. - Digitalization transforms impacts the Group's business and its products and services.
-Failure to adapt to the digital transformation or failure to seize opportunities in digitalization may adversely impact the Group's results of operations and prospects.
+Failure to adapt to the digital transformation or failure to seize opportunities in digitalization may adversely impact the Group's results of operations and prospects. - The Group may not be able to protect its intellectual property, including its proprietary technology, which could harm the Group's business and competitive position. - Assertions by third parties of infringement of their intellectual property rights may result in damage claims and litigation costs, may force the Group to modify its products or processes or prevent the Group from selling its products.

-- The Group may not be able to protect its intellectual property, including its proprietary technology, which could harm the Group's business and competitive position. - Assertions by third parties of infringement of their intellectual property rights may result in damage claims and litigation costs, may force the Group to modify its products or processes or prevent the Group from selling its products. - The Group is subject to risks arising from legal disputes, including contractual claims and product liability claims relating to product defects. - The Group's operations and products expose it to the risk of environmental, health and safety liabilities, costs and violations that could adversely affect its business, results of operation, reputation and financial condition. - The Group is subject to risks related to climate change. - Failure to successfully manage environmental, social and governance matters may have an adverse impact on the Group's business. - Legal and regulatory changes in the jurisdictions in which the Group operates and trades may have an adverse effect on the Group. - The Group is subject to a wide range of local and international laws and regulations, including those relating to competition law, corruption, sanctions and fraud across many of the jurisdictions within which the Group operates and the Group is therefore exposed to changes in those laws and regulations and to the outcome of any investigations conducted by governmental, international or other regulatory authorities. - Tax legislation initiatives or challenges to the Group's tax positions could adversely affect its business, results of operations, financial condition and prospects. - A downgrade by a rating agency could lead to increased borrowing costs and credit stress. - The Group is dependent on a limited number of key members of its management and its ability to attract and retain qualified employees. - The Group has engaged in acquisitions of businesses, real estate, companies and equity interests in companies in the past, and the Group may engage in acquisitions or divestitures in the future, and there can be no assurance that such acquisitions or divestitures will yield the desired results. - The Group is subject to risks associated with goodwill and impairment of property, plant and equipment and intangible assets. - The Group relies on the proper functioning of its computer and data processing systems, and a largescale malfunction to critical and sensitive information could result in disruptions to the Group's business. - Computer malware, viruses, ransomware, hacking, phishing attacks and other malfunctions or attacks causing an inter- or disruption, or failure of the Group's information technology or network and communication systems could result in security and privacy breaches and interruption in service, which could harm the Group's business, financial condition, results of operations and prospects. - The Group's insurance coverage may be insufficient or unavailable. - The Group's actual performance may differ materially from the long-term financial targets.
+- The Group is subject to risks arising from legal disputes, including contractual claims and product liability claims relating to product defects. - The Group's operations and products expose it to the risk of environmental, health and safety liabilities, costs and violations that could adversely affect its business, results of operation, reputation and financial condition. - The Group is subject to risks related to climate change. - Failure to successfully manage environmental, social and governance matters may have an adverse impact on the Group's business. - Legal and regulatory changes in the jurisdictions in which the Group operates and trades may have an adverse effect on the Group. - The Group is subject to a wide range of local and international laws and regulations, including those relating to competition law, corruption, sanctions and fraud across many of the jurisdictions within which the Group operates and the Group is therefore exposed to changes in those laws and regulations and to the outcome of any investigations conducted by governmental, international or other regulatory authorities. - Tax legislation initiatives or challenges to the Group's tax positions could adversely affect its business, results of operations, financial condition and prospects. - A downgrade by a rating agency could lead to increased borrowing costs and credit stress. - The Group has engaged in acquisitions of businesses, real estate, companies and equity interests in companies in the past, and the Group may engage in acquisitions or divestitures in the future, and there can be no assurance that such acquisitions or divestitures will yield the desired results. - The Group is subject to risks associated with goodwill and impairment of property, plant and equipment and intangible assets. - The Group relies on the proper functioning of its computer and data processing systems, and a largescale malfunction to critical and sensitive information could result in disruptions to the Group's business. - Computer malware, viruses, ransomware, hacking, phishing attacks and other malfunctions or attacks causing an inter- or disruption, or failure of the Group's information technology or network and communication systems could result in security and privacy breaches and interruption in service, which could harm the Group's business, financial condition, results of operations and prospects. - The Group's insurance coverage may be insufficient or unavailable.